 The Julie Anne Levey Memorial Award was established in 1997.
 The primary mission of the program is to sponsor an event to entertain, educate, stimulate thought and discussion, and generally enhance the experience of first-year students at Duke University.
 The Julie Anne Levey Memorial Award is presented to an emerging leader in the first year class who has demonstrated a dedication to the first-year residential experience and the Duke community through leadership in co-curricular activities and who demonstrated initiative, creativity, and a clear commitment to making a difference in the lives of his/her peers.

-2017-2018 Julie Anne Levey Memorial Leadership Award Nominations All faculty, staff, and students are welcome to submit a nomination for a first year student leader.
-The recipient will be honored with a commemorative gift and a one-time $4,000.00. scholarship to be awarded in 2017-2018.
-Nominations should outline specific reasons how the student nominated is a deserving recipient.
+2018-2019 Julie Anne Levey Memorial Leadership Award Nominations All faculty, staff, and students are welcome to submit a nomination for a first year student leader.
+The recipient will be honored with a commemorative gift and a one-time $4,000.00. scholarship to be awarded in 2018-2019.
+Nominations should be in the form of a letter and outline specific reasons how the student nominated is a deserving recipient.
+The most successful nomination letters include examples that illustrate the nominee's involvement in the community.
 Nominees will be notified and asked to submit a personal statement outlining their leadership, initiative, and commitment to service.

 Julie Anne Levey Leadership Award (1999)

 Jonelle Grant (Rembert, SC) Jonelle was active in the Bassett House Council and participated actively in the Duke University Union, Black Student Alliance, and is on the Presidential Council for Black Affairs.
 She was also involved in many community service activities and Project Build.

 Julie Anne Levey Leadership Award (2001

 Mark Pike (Virginia Beach, VA).
 Mark was president of his House Council and served as Chair for the Last Day of Classes concert as part of Campus Council.